 Arrival and departure: DPW Workshop for educators

 At the start of the week, check-in will take place in the morning at ADF’s Summer Office on Duke University’s East Campus.
-An orientation and social gathering will take place in the early evening before the performance that night.
+An orientation and social gathering will take place in the early evening.